dayton-outar/shillings/docs/VALUATION.md

 <p>r = Discount rate reflecting the riskiness of the estimated cash flows</p>
 </blockquote>

-Cash flow can be determined from 3 main sources for stocks.
-They are,
+Cash flow can be determined from 2 main sources for stocks: dividends and free cash flow.
+Some of the mathematical approaches to evaluation of a stock includes,

-1. Dividends
+1. Dividend-Discount Model
-2. Free Cash Flow to Equity
+2. Free Cash Flow to Equity Model
-3. Free Cash Flow to Firm
+3. Free Cash Flow to Firm Model

 If the company that issued stocks on a stock market pays dividends, a version of the Discounted Cash Flow Model referred to as the _Dividend-Discount Model_ can be applied to arrive at the net present value of the stock.